Boost Chimney Draft with Chimney Fans: A Complete Guide

 2. Enhanced Fireplace Performance

 When airflow is improved, combustion efficiency increases.
-This means that fires burn cleaner and hotter, resulting in less creosote buildup and a more enjoyable fireplace experience.
+Fires burn cleaner and hotter, resulting in less creosote buildup and a more enjoyable fireplace experience.

 3. Prevents Smoke Issues